tardate/LittleArduinoProjects/README.md

-# 208 Little Electronics and Arduino Projects
+# 209 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [SingleStageTransmitterKit](./Electronics101/FM/SingleStageTransmitterKit) - build a simple FM transmitter kit
+> Latest addition:sparkles: [LedPanelDisplay72R02](./playground/LedPanelDisplay72R02) - test a 7-digit & 7-status indicator LED display

 Just my collection of electronics projects, many involving an Arduino in one way or another.